blacklabelops-legacy/jenkins-swarm/README.md

 Jenkins Swarm Slave Base Image.
 The Jenkins swarm slave dockerized and parameterized on Java 8 CentOS.

+Leave a message and ask questions on Hipchat: [blacklabelops/hipchat](https://www.hipchat.com/geogBFvEM)

 Good news!
 This container has rooted out root!
 Safely running inside userspace!

-Good news !
-Now supports Github [Git LFS](https://git-lfs.github.com/)

 This project is ment as a base container!
 Perfect for building your own personalized swarm-slave.